Art Lentz: Playing career

 Lentz began his professional career in the Eastern Professional Basketball League (EPBL) with York Victory A.C. on a $25 a game contract.
 He led the league in scoring with 576 points during his rookie season in 1948–49.
 He received a raise to $35 a game during his second year in the league.
 Lentz was selected to the All-EPBL Second Team in the 1949–50 season.
 The York team failed to make enough money so it dissolved and Lentz moved to the Pottsville Packers.
+He won an EPBL championship with the Packers in 1952.

 Lentz was recruited to play for the Baltimore Bullets of the National Basketball Association but turned down the offer because he had to relocate and received no financial improvements.

 Lentz played baseball for multiple teams in the Southern York County League.
 Lentz helped to establish the Salvation Army Softball League in 1964.
 He served as a basketball official in York County for the Pennsylvania Interscholastic Athletic Association from 1964 to 1974.
 Lentz played basketball and softball in YMCA leagues until the age of 60.